-Chair Scully advised that a revised draft of City Council Policy H-1 is currently being reviewed by Harbor Resource Manager Chris Miller.
-Mr. Miller's schedule has been full and Commissioner Marston and Chair Scully are planning on bringing H-1 to the Harbor Commission in the November meeting. will be needed for the Review of City Council Policy H-1 - Pier and float extensions beyond the pierhead line.
+Chair Scully advised Harbor Resource Manager Chris Miller will be needed for the Review of City Council Policy H-1 - Pier and float extensions beyond the pierhead line.
 He hopes to have something to review at the next meeting.

 Commissioner Marston reported the Ad Hoc Committee to review piers and ports was convened a year and a half ago under the impression that there were many issues in the Harbor.
 She advised she and Secretary Yahn conducted extensive field reviews and only found a few issues in the Harbor.
 She reported they presented at a Harbor Commission meeting in July 2021 and at the stakeholders meeting in February 2022.
 She advised she and Secretary Yahn recommend that the Ad Hoc Committee on this item be closed and the few issues identified are being addressed and it was determined no policy needed to change.